Skip to content

 Miyase Christensen

-Miyase Christensen is Professor of Media and Communication Studies and affiliated researcher at the Dept. of History and Philosophy, KTH Royal Institute of Technology.
-Christensen has served as Visiting Senior Fellow at the London School of Economics and Guest Professor at KTH as well as the Editor-in-Chief of Popular Communication and the Director of the Leading Research Environment in Global Media Studies and Politics of Mediated Communication at Stockholm University.
-Christensen’s research is interdisciplinary and integrative in nature and comprises social theory perspectives on globalisation processes, mobility and environmental change with a focus on the Arctic; technology and culture; and, politics of communication as well as policy studies.
-As part of the Horizon2020 InsSciDE project Inventing a Shared Science Diplomacy for Europe, she is currently conducting a case study on environmental change communication as a diplomatic problem.
-Christensen has published numerous international articles and seven books, the last two being Arctic Geopolitics, Media and Power(2019); and, Cosmopolitanism and the Media: Cartographies of Change(2015).
+Miyase Christensen is a Professor of Media and Communication Studies at Stockholm University.
+Christensen has served as a Visiting Senior Fellow at the London School of Economics and Guest Professor at KTH, as well as the Editor-in-Chief of Popular Communication and the Director of the Leading Research Environment in Global Media Studies and Politics of Mediated Communication at Stockholm University.
+Christensen’s research is interdisciplinary and integrative in nature.
+It comprises social theory perspectives on globalization processes, mobility and environmental change with a focus on the Arctic, technology and culture, and politics of communication and policy studies.
+As part of the Horizon2020 InsSciDE project Inventing a Shared Science Diplomacy for Europe, she conducted a case study on environmental change communication as a diplomatic problem.
+Christensen has published numerous international articles and seven books, the last few being Arctic Geopolitics, Media and Power(2019); Cosmopolitanism and the Media: Cartographies of Change(2015); and When the Ice Breaks: Media and Politics of Climate Change(2013).

 Heather Exner-Pirot